 “This is obviously a work in progress on the city’s part.
 I don’t know what the end result will be.
 My hope is they will recognize that there needs to be prohibition areas for that camping as suggested, on The Drag, as well as around the perimeter of campus.” said Chief.

-Chief Carter states that in areas such as The Drag, students and staff often feel threatened due to the homeless population.
-The letter states restrictions should be placed in these areas because they are not safe or humane and they pose public health hazards.
+Chief Carter stated that in areas such as The Drag, students and staff often feel threatened due to the homeless population.
+The letter stated restrictions should be placed in these areas because they are not safe or humane and they pose public health hazards.

 “For those involved in certain activities where students may be threatened or intimidated, there needs to be an accountability system there,” said the chief.
 "We can’t allow those kinds of conditions to exist.”

 Austin council member Kathie Tovo, whose district serves UT and the West Campus area, told KVUE she read Carter's letter and takes the concerns seriously.

 "At this point, I have no reason to suspect that there have been any changes since the ordinances have changed, but I certainly have reached out to UTPD for some more information about their letter and about their perspective," Tovo said.